-Medicare Parts C and D test yourself transcript
+Medicare Parts C and D video transcript

 Once you have Medicare Parts A & B, you have options.
 This is where Parts C, D and Medigap come in.
 "Original" Medicare (Parts A & B) is managed by the federal government.